 Climate change and sustainable development are two of the biggest issues facing society today.
 It is increasingly important for companies to reduce the environmental impacts of products and services through their entire life cycle.
 Those companies failing to address environmental performance in product design and development will find it increasingly difficult to compete in the global market.

-Packaging can be found everywhere and it not only fulfils a functional role to contain and protect a product during transportation, storage, in-store and in the consumer’s possession, but packaging has an evolved function that has an influence on the “product experience.”
+Packaging can be found everywhere and it not only fulfills a functional role to contain and protect a product during transportation, storage, in-store and in the consumer’s possession, but packaging has an evolved function that has an influence on the “product experience.”
 It is also considered an informational vehicle, carrying details of the product ingredients, usage, storage, nutrition and price and is often referred to as “the silent salesman” due to its ability to influence consumers at the point of purchase and acts as a form of brand communication.

 It’s no wonder so much effort goes into the conceptualisation, design and production thereof and continual refinement of the product.
 This being said, and with sustainability in mind, it’s imperative that packaging design is informed not only by technical, consumer and customer need, but by resource consumption and awareness of environmental impact.
-This means, that amongst other things, packaging should be designed to use the minimum amount of resources for purpose and once it has completed its job, the scope for recovery maximised.
+This means, that among other things, packaging should be designed to use the minimum amount of resources for purpose and once it has completed its job, the scope for recovery maximised.

 Not only recyclable, but truly recycled